antakasa/2020-ulkolinja-englanti/README.md

 ## Publishing to Yle

-When all content editing has been done, and you want to publish site to Yleisradio AWS S3 (assuming you have the access rights):
+When all the content editing has been done, and you want to publish site to Yleisradio AWS S3 (assuming you have the access rights):

 1. go to repo and run ```git pull```
 2. run ```npm run deploy```
+3. Site should be available at lusi-dataviz.ylestatic.fi/[package-name]